-Donations made to the JJ's Angels Fund have funded a St. Baldrick’s Fellow Grant for Yamilet Huerta, M.D.
-Dr. Huerta is researching Acute Myeloid Leukemia at University Hospitals Cleveland Medical Center in Cleveland, OH.
+Donations made to the JJ's Angels Fund have funded a St. Baldrick’s Fellow Grant for Yamilet Huerta, M.D. and a St. Baldrick's Research Grant for Soheil Meshinchi M.D.
+Drs.
+Huerta and Meshinchi are researching Acute Myeloid Leukemia.

 The St. Baldrick’s Foundation is guided by a Scientific Advisory Committee, comprised of leading experts in the childhood cancer community, to ensure that every dollar makes the greatest impact for kids with cancer.